ebanner/extended_stack_machine/README.md

 Running a Program
 =================

-Traverse into the `jar` directory and execute the following command:
+Traverse into `jar/` and execute the following command:

     $ java -jar SM.jar

-You can then load one of the prewritten programs in the `test/`.
+You can then load one of the prewritten programs in `test/`.
 The eXtended Stack Machine will recognize **.sxx** programs only.

 Known Bugs
 ==========